-A medical leave is recommended—or is initiated by a student—when the student's medical condition interferes with his or her ability to do schoolwork, manage day-to-day functioning, or live safely in the school environment.
+A medical leave is recommended—or is initiated by a student—when the student's medical condition interferes with their ability to do schoolwork, manage day-to-day functioning, or live safely in the school environment.
 A medical leave is often recommended when it becomes clear that a student needs more intensive treatment than is possible while registered for classes.

-Medical leaves are processed through Student Support Services (for undergraduates) or the Office of the Dean of Graduate Education (for graduate students) with consultation from the Student Mental Health and Counseling Services or another area at MIT Medical.
+Medical leaves are processed through Student Support Services (for undergraduates) or the Office of Graduate Education (for graduate students) with consultation from the Student Mental Health and Counseling Services or another area at MIT Medical.
 A few facts:

 - Medical leaves are reevaluated each term.

 - Leaves are usually for a minimum of one full term but may be as long as two terms plus a summer.

 - Often there are specific requirements for the student to fulfill during the leave, such as obtaining medical treatment and taking courses or working.

 For undergraduates, the return process is initiated through Student Support Services.
 The student is asked to prepare a return application, including a statement about what they have done during the medical leave and why they are now ready to return.
 In the case of a student applying to return after a mental-health-related leave, either the chief or the associate chief of Student Mental Health and Counseling will assess the student’s medical stability, level of functioning, and readiness to return by interviewing the student and, perhaps, by speaking with clinicians whom the student saw during the leave period.
 This assessment will be provided to the committee evaluating the return.